How to Boost Volunteer Recruitment with These Outcome Metrics

 Too often, this is because organizations do not have effective systems in place to accurately track outcome metrics, which results in employees who spend the bulk of their time – with great intentions – reactively responding to urgent daily needs rather than focusing on long-term strategic planning.

-This is especially true for volunteer-involving organizations, who face the additional challenges of recruiting, retaining, managing, and measuring the impact of a dynamic unpaid workforce whose service is vital in accomplishing the mission of your nonprofit.
+This is especially true for volunteer-involving organizations that face the additional challenges of recruiting, retaining, managing, and measuring the impact of a dynamic, unpaid workforce whose service is vital in accomplishing the mission of your nonprofit.

-Good news: establishing benchmarks for measurable volunteer outcome metrics is possible, and doing so will help your staff save time and work more efficiently by quickly identifying what processes are working, which areas need improvement, which strategies are no longer relevant, and which ones are simply time wasters.
+Good news: It’s possible to have benchmarks for measurable volunteer outcomes.
+Establishing benchmarks saves staff time, allows them to work more efficiently by quickly identifying what processes work, which areas need improvement, which strategies are no longer relevant, and which ones simply waste time.

-Knowing where to correctly focus valuable time will help streamline your organization’s processes and increase your capacity to serve your community’s needs.
+Knowing where to correctly focus valuable time helps streamline your organization’s processes and increase your capacity to serve your community’s needs.
 It will also impact your organization’s ability to effectively boost your volunteer recruitment and retain volunteer talent.

 For more ideas on how to boost volunteer recruitment, check out these 6 Creative Ways to Recruit Volunteers HERE>>